Was ist das älteste Land? Unraveling the Complexities of Defining "Oldest Country"

 -

 Greece: Ancient Greece's legacy in philosophy, democracy, and the arts is profound and far-reaching.
 While the political map of ancient Greece was fragmented into numerous city-states, the cultural and intellectual continuity is undeniable.
 The influence of Greek civilization spread throughout the Mediterranean and beyond, shaping Western civilization significantly.
-However, Greece's modern nation-state emerged much later than its classical period, and the concept of a unified "Greece" did not always exist.
+On the flip side, Greece's modern nation-state emerged much later than its classical period, and the concept of a unified "Greece" did not always exist That's the part that actually makes a difference..

 -